loveencounterflow/coffeelibre/README.md

 #### XXXXXXXXX

-Each macro needs to have a `parcel-descriptor.xml` in its folder; you'll find one under `coffeelibre/lib/parcel-descriptor.xml` (since that is the folder we linked into the OOo scripts folder).
+Each macro needs to have a `parcel-descriptor.xml` in its folder; you'll find one under `coffeelibre/lib/parcel-descriptor.xml` (since that is the folder we linked into the AOO scripts folder).
 Enjoy:

 ````xml